-Fibromyalgia is a common complication of ADHD in females[52][53] and is partially mediated by joint hypermobility [54].
-Many ADHD females also report migraine and irritable bowel syndrome as comorbid chronic pain syndromes.
-Some experience body dysmorphia while gender dysphoria is a frequent accompaniment, often associated with higher levels of chronic pain.
-The autonomic nervous system can produce a wide range of vascular, cardiac, respiratory, gastrointestinal, urinary and sexual problems [55].
+Fibromyalgia is a common complication of ADHD and autism in females^{[48][49]} and is partially mediated by joint hypermobility ^[50].
+Many ADHD females also report migraine and irritable bowel syndrome as comorbid chronic pain syndromes ^[51].
+Some experience body dysmorphia while many describe gender dysphoria as a frequent accompaniment, both often being associated with higher levels of chronic pain.
+Dysfunction of the autonomic nervous system can produce a wide range of vascular, cardiac, respiratory, gastrointestinal, urinary and sexual problems ^[52].
 Cardiovascular features include vasospasm, with migraine and Raynaud's phenomenon, while postural orthostatic tachycardia syndrome (POTS) is common, as is bronchospasm triggered by cold or chemicals.
-Gastrointestinal features include irritable bowel syndrome, while urinary frequency, dysuria and dyspareunia are all frequently reported [56].
+Gastrointestinal features include irritable bowel syndrome, while urinary frequency, dysuria and dyspareunia are all frequently reported ^[53].
 In addition, mast cell activation (MCA) is regularly triggered at low thresholds by a myriad of stimuli.
 Skin rashes such as eczema, urticaria or hives are common, but MCA may also contribute to a wide range of internal organ dysfunction.
-Its role in mediating both physical and psychological symptomatology in AHDH in females is presently a subject of increasing interest [57].
+Its role in mediating both physical and psychological symptomatology in ADHD in females is presently a subject of increasing interest ^[54].